hbang/Alderis/README.md

 Add `ws.hbang.alderis (>= 1.1)` to your `Depends:` list.

 ## Preference Bundles and libcolorpicker Compatibility
 Alderis acts as a drop-in replacement for [libcolorpicker](https://github.com/atomikpanda/libcolorpicker), an abandoned but still very popular color picker library on jailbroken iOS.
-Packages can simply change their dependencies list to replace `org.thebigboss.libcolorpicker` with `ws.hbang.alderis` to switch their color picker to Alderis.
+Packages can simply change their dependencies list to replace `org.thebigboss.libcolorpicker` with `ws.hbang.alderis (>= 1.1)` to switch their color picker to Alderis.
 No other changes required!

 For more information, refer to [the docs](https://hbang.github.io/Alderis/preference-bundles.html).